-\end{lemma} \begin{proof} It follows from \cite[Lemma 2.4]{ES} together with the following explicit construction of the splitting map $\eta$ in \cite[(2.8)]{ES}.
+\end{lemma} \begin{proof} The lemma follows from \cite[Lemma 2.4]{ES} together with the following explicit construction of a splitting map $\eta$ in \cite[(2.8)]{ES}.
 First notice that $M_0(\rho_L)=S_L^{\SL_2(\Z)}$ is the maximal subspace of $S_L$ on which $\SL_2(\Z)$ acts trivially.
 Secondly, we have a natural embedding

 where

 Now the natural non-degenerate bilinear form

 gives rise to the splitting map